joerhee01/Joe-s_Portfolio/README.md

 # Joe's Portfolio:
-##### Hello and welcome to my portfolio!
-I'm excited to share my personal data analytics projects with you as I continue my learning journey in this field.
-Take a look at the available options to learn more about each project.
-I hope you enjoy reading about them as much as I enjoyed working on them!
+##### Greetings and welcome to my portfolio!
+As I continue to explore the fascinating world of data analytics, I'm thrilled to present my personal projects to you.
+Each project showcases my process of exploratory data analysis, and I would be delighted if you took a closer look to learn more.
+I hope you find my projects as enjoyable to read about as I did working on them!

 ---------------------------------------------------
 <details>